practicalli/spacemacs/source-control/magit/status-fullscreen.md

 `SPC f e d` opens the `.spacemacs` configuration file (`M-m f e d` Emacs state)

-Use `/` and start typing `configuration-layers` to search for the `dotspacemacs-configuration-layers` section.  `RTN` confirms the search text and `n` jumps to the next occurance, `N` jumps to the previous occurrence.
+Use `/` and start typing `configuration-layers` to search for the `dotspacemacs-configuration-layers` section.  `RTN` confirms the search text and `n` jumps to the next occurrence, `N` jumps to the previous occurrence.

 ```lisp
    dotspacemacs-configuration-layers